Pilot-Aided Distributed Multi-Group Multicast Precoding Design for Cell-Free Massive MIMO: Numerical Results and Discussion

-In Figure~\ref{fig:effrateVsCB_G8_K32}, the effective sum-group rate is depicted with respect to the resource block size $r_{\mathrm{t}}$.
-For example, for $r_{\mathrm{t}} = 1000$, the effective sum-group rate of all the methods shown in Figure~\ref{fig:effrateVsCB_G8_K32} corresponds to their respective maximum value of the effective sum-group rates in Figure~\ref{fig:effrateVsItr}.
-Note that the optimal number of bi-directional training iterations to obtain the maximum effective sum-group rate increases with $r_{\mathrm{t}}$ as a higher training overhead can be tolerated.
-In general, distributed bi-directional training methods perform well for resource block sizes $r_{\mathrm{t}}\geq500$.
-For example, with $r_{\mathrm{t}}=500$, the \textit{Distributed~GB} greatly outperforms all the other methods.
-However, the \textit{Distributed~BR-GS} performs better than the \textit{Distributed~BR} due to the use of fewer pilot symbols in each bi-directional training iteration and despite the extra interference term in \eqref{eq:diGSPreSimp}.
-With large resource blocks, the training overhead becomes insignificant, and the performance approaches to Figure~\ref{fig:rateVsItr}, which do not account for the training overhead.
+Figure~\ref{fig:effrateVsCB_G8_K32} depicts the average effective sum-group rate as a function of the resource block size $r_{\mathrm{t}}$.
+For $r_{\mathrm{t}} = 1000$, the effective sum-group rates correspond to the maximum values in Figure~\ref{fig:effrateVsItr}.
+Note that the optimal number of bi-directional training iterations to obtain the maximum effective sum-group rate increases with $r_{\mathrm{t}}$ as a higher training overhead can be tolerated for larger resource blocks.
+In general, the distributed precoding designs perform well for $r_{\mathrm{t}} \geq 500$.
+For example, with $r_{\mathrm{t}} = 500$, the \textit{Distributed~GB} greatly outperforms all the other methods.
+Furthermore, the \textit{Distributed~BR-GS} performs better than the \textit{Distributed~BR} due to the use of fewer pilot symbols in each bi-directional training iteration and despite the extra interference term in \eqref{eq:diGSPreSimp}.
+With large resource blocks, the training overhead becomes insignificant and the effective sum-group rate approaches the sum-group rate in Figure~\ref{fig:rateVsItr}, which does not account for the training overhead.